scimma/scimma-aws-utils/README.md

 # scimma-aws-utils #

-This is a little tool for connecting to SCIMMA's AWS resource from the command line using your institutional credentials.
+This is a little tool for connecting to SCIMMA's AWS resources from the command line using your institutional credentials.
 The main tool is a command-line program called `scimma-aws`.